 Why Did My Necklace Break?

-This article is a bit long to read, but it will be well worth your time. ♥ Save your wallet when you uncover the mystery behind your pearls!
+This article is a bit long to read, but it will be well worth your time. ♥ Save your wallet when you uncover the mystery behind your pearls and beads!

 © by Love & Peace Project

 “No matter which medium they were strung on, and no matter how well it has been done, your pearl or bead necklaces (also bracelets and anklets, of course) WILL break eventually.”